AustraliaCash/AustraliaCash-Core/contrib/README.md

 ### [Developer tools](/contrib/devtools) ###
 Specific tools for developers working on this repository.
-Additional tools, including the `github-merge.py` script, are available in the [maintainer-tools](https://github.com/bitcoin-core/bitcoin-maintainer-tools) repository.
+Contains the script `github-merge.py` for merging GitHub pull requests securely and signing them using GPG.

 ### [Verify-Commits](/contrib/verify-commits) ###
-Tool to verify that every merge commit was signed by a developer using the `github-merge.py` script.
+Tool to verify that every merge commit was signed by a developer using the above `github-merge.py` script.

 ### [Linearize](/contrib/linearize) ###
 Construct a linear, no-fork, best version of the blockchain.

 ### [Qos](/contrib/qos) ###

 A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the AustraliaCash network.
-This means one can have an always-on bitcoind instance running, and another local bitcoind/bitcoin-qt instance which connects to this node and receives blocks from it.
+This means one can have an always-on australiacashd instance running, and another local australiacashd/australiacash-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.